 - Bill Board Poster

 What Kind of Paperhanger Job Opportunities Are There?

-In 2016, there was an estimated number of 5,700 jobs in the United States for Paperhanger.
+There were about 5,700 jobs for Paperhanger in 2016 (in the United States).
 New jobs are being produced at a rate of 5.3% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Paperhanger by 2026.
-The BLS estimates 500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.